Saravanan Irukka Bayamaen: Production

 In July 2016, Udhayanidhi Stalin revealed that he would produce and act in a new comedy film to be directed by Ezhil whose previous was Velainu Vandhutta Vellaikaaran.
 Regina Cassandra and Srushti Dange joined the film as lead actresses in late July 2016 and the film began production thereafter.
 Actor Soori has been roped in this project to take care of comedy.
 The film was officially titled as Saravanan Irukka Bayamaen in September 2016, with a first look poster of the film released.

 Release

 This film was released on 12 May 2017.

 Soundtrack

-After Manam Kothi Paravai, Desingu Raja, and Vellaikaara Durai, D. Imman collaborates with director Ezhil for the fourth time and his first collaboration with actor Udhayanidhi Stalin.
-The soundtrack contains five songs which were written by Yugabharathi.
+After Manam Kothi Paravai, Desingu Raja, and Vellaikaara Durai, D. Imman collaborates with director Ezhil for the fourth time; it is also his first collaboration with Udhayanidhi Stalin.
+The soundtrack contains five songs, all of which were written by Yugabharathi.
 Imman has composed tunes for some peppy numbers.
 K. G. Venkatesh has handled the camera.